MassimilianoPozzi/python_julia_structural_behavioral_economics/README.md

 ### About

 This repository contains Python and Julia notebooks to replicate the structural estimates of a set of papers in the field of Behavioral Economics.
 Following DellaVigna (*Handbook of Behavioral Economics*, 2018), we define structural as *"the estimation of a model on data that recovers estimates (and confidence intervals) for some key behavioral parameters"*.
 [Python](https://www.python.org) and [Julia](https://julialang.org) are two programming languages that offer some advantages compared to others often used by economists, namely, they are free and open source (which promotes replicability, since anybody with a computer can set up the environment and run the code) and are easy to read (and to write in!).
 While the main disadvantage of Python (with respect to, e.g., Matlab) is its speed, Julia is blazingly fast.
-We hope this resource can help and ease the transition for researchers' moving from Stata, R and Matlab to Python and Julia.
+We hope this resource can help other researchers and ease the transition from Stata, R and Matlab to Python and Julia.

 ### How Do I Navigate This Repository?